 Pain really varies from person to person, but also depending on the kind of laser device being used.
 Lower energy devices tend to cause significantly less pain than those which use higher levels of energy.
 It’s worth having a conversation with your laser technician about pain management.
 Sometimes Cryo Therapy cooling devices are used to prevent excessive heat (this tends to be the best way to manage any pain) while other times topical or injectable anesthesia can be used.

 9. How long is each treatment session?

 An individual treatment session will last from a few minutes to an hour, depending on the size of the tattoo and the specifics of the laser, and also whether your laser technician can pass over your tattoo twice (this is only possible with low energy laser tattoo removal like the technology at NAAMA).

 10. How many treatment sessions will be required to remove the tattoo?

 There’s a lot of different factors which determine how long tattoo removal will take.
 The characteristics of the tattoo are important, but as are the technology being used.
-Your laser technician should be able to give you an approximate timeline.
 Generally, it can range from just 4 visits, to over 20 sessions.
 Remember, it's important to take into account how quickly you can come back for each session - this massively varies depending on the laser used.
 You can read more about that here.

 11. How long between treatment sessions?